ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 :::info Important
 **It is recommended that you** read and **understand** the [how jetton transfer works](/v3/guidelines/dapps/asset-processing/jettons#overview) and [how to send jettons with a comment](/v3/guidelines/dapps/asset-processing/jettons#jetton-off-chain-processing) articles before reading this section.

-Below you will find a step-by-step guide on how to process jetton withdrawals.
+Below, you will find a step-by-step guide on how to process jetton withdrawals.
 :::

 To withdraw jettons, the wallet sends messages with a `transfer` body to the corresponding jetton wallet.